tuoharju/Documents/SecurityPolicy.md

 ### Twilio

-FloMembers uses Twilio to deliver SMS's.
+Ad hoc SMS's may be sent via [Twilio](https://twilio.com/).
 Flo Apps Ltd and Twilio Inc. have a signed agreement on EC Data Protection.

-Twilio maintains a security white paper with details on their security methods https://s3.amazonaws.com/ahoy-assets.twilio.com/Whitepapers/Twilio_Whitepaper_Security-Architecture.pdf.
-Information on data handling can also be found in their [Terms of Service](https://www.twilio.com/legal/tos) and [Privacy Policy](https://www.twilio.com/legal/privacy).

-Summarizing some points regarding data security:

-- their physical infrastructure is secured with visitor management etc.
-- Twilio uses AWS data centers and therefore they rely upon the security of Amazon services.

-In respect to backups, according to their white paper, "Twilio performs regular backups of Twilio account information, [...] and other critical data using Amazon S3 cloud storage.
-All backups are encrypted in transit and at rest using strong encryption.
-Backup files are stored redundantly across multiple availability zones and are encrypted."

-Regarding data transfer, Twilio may transfer some data to the US; however, they are committed to complying with EU data protection requirements.
+During SMS delivery, Twilio may transfer data to the US; however, they are committed to complying with EU data protection requirements.
 Protection and safeguards are applied to any transfer.

-Information on Twilio's anti-fraud practices can be viewed here: https://www.twilio.com/docs/api/security/anti-fraud

 ### Twitter